Boundaries of planar graphs, via circle packings: Preliminaries

 Most of our arguments will take place in the metric space $(X,d_0)$ defined as follows.
 For an edge $(u,v)\in E$, write $[u,v]$ for the closed line segment in the plane from $u$ to $v$.
 We put

 and let $d_0$ be the shortest path distance in $X$.
 For $x\in X$ and $r>0$ we write $B_{d_0}(x,r)$ for the ball $\{y \in X: d_0(x,y) \leq r\}$.
-An idea that we frequently use throughout is to take a curve in $\R^2$ with some useful properties and modify it slightly to get a curve in $X$ with similar properties.
+An idea that we will use frequently is to take a curve in $\R^2$ with some useful properties and modify it slightly to get a curve in $X$ with similar properties.